ChrisHal/PMbrowser/README.md

 In the dialog that will pop up, you can choose a directory to which the exported files will be saved.
 You can also change the prefix which will preceed the names of the exported files / waves.
 The wavenames will be of the form  `<prefix>_<group#>_<series#>_<sweep#>_<trace#>`.
 Where appropiate, `<trace#>` will be replaced by "Vmon", "Imon", or "Leak".

 ### The Text-Area
-In the text-area usefull information gets displayed, e.g. Vhold, Rseries.
+In the text-area useful information gets displayed, e.g. Vhold, Rseries.
 If the area gets to cluttered, use Edit->Clear Text to clear it.
 You can copy the text to the clipboard by selecting the area with a mouse click and using `Ctrl-A` followed by `Ctrl-C` (at least on Windows systems).